janakhamis/heart-disease-prediction/README.md

   * A pie chart showing a majority of participants in the dataset have Fasting blood sugar above 120 mg/dl.
   * A bar chart that plots the number of participants against the likelihood of having a heart attack.

-## Data Analysis and Visualizations:
+## Data Analysis and Visualizations
 Answered the following questions:
 1. Which features are the most indicative of an individual having heart disease?
 ![Features vs Risk](graphs/feature_correlation_with_risk.png)